Connor-Miller/loot/docs/agents/concurrent.md

 - Editing files, auto-snapshot, `describe`, `new` (finalize/sign).
 Finalize is **git-quiet** — no mirror I/O — so two lanes signing at once never contend (workflow.md).
 - `loot ferry --with-wip` / `loot-first review` to open a PR.
-Review projection briefly serializes on the harbor (seconds — a wait on a mechanism, not on another agent's unfinished work, ADR 0034).
+Each position projects to its **own** branch — `review/<lane-id>` from a lane, `review/<dock>` from the primary (#281) — so two lanes reviewing at once never touch the same ref.
+(Before #281 every lane shared `review/main` and a second lane's ferry force-pushed over the first's in-flight PR head.)
+The projection itself briefly serializes on the harbor (seconds — a wait on a mechanism, not on another agent's unfinished work, ADR 0034).
 - Reading anything, including another lane's landed heads (single-*writer* does not forbid multi-*reader*).